 The white clouds dissipate and the world comes to life before his eyes.
 His lawn, the garden, the bougainvillea, he walks on towards his charming wooden house indifferent to the cinematics of it all.
 He reaches the front door and opens it softly.
-He finds Mrs. Bridges sitting at the kitchen table writing in tidy cursive upon the air before her.
+He finds a noble elderly woman sitting at the kitchen table writing in tidy cursive upon the air before her.
 He walks to the wall, conjures a refrigerator with a wave of his hand and selects a glass of water.
 The glass arrives a few seconds later and he settles on a chair in the corner.
 The elderly woman works on, paying him no mind.
 He drinks his water in silence, a wave of utter exhaustion washing over him.
 Feeling his soul scattered between worlds.
 With a few last strokes of her pen, the words & pen disappear, and at last, she focuses her attention on him.
 Her eyes travel the length of him where he sits, slouched in his chair.
 For a moment she considers lecturing him but then, catching sight of his lifeless eyes, she takes pity on him and reconsiders.
 Only as he escorts her to the door does she break her silence.

 Why do you insist on going there?

 The man weighs the question and after significant reflection answers in a low defeated voice: